 "Let's Get Serious" has Aqualad from Young Justice tear into Robin for having a team full of clowns that are a disgrace to real crime fighters.
 Not that anything changes, which the episode itself lampshades and in fact makes a joke of.

 Tastes Like Diabetes: Raven's happy facet is so sickeningly sweet, she'll make you go into diabetic shock.
 When she gets loose in "Colors of Raven", she goes around making everything a Sugar Bowl.

-There's also the fact that thisGo cartoon isn't the same as the The New Teen Titans shorts that came on during Cartoon Network's Saturday morning DC Nation block.
-Said shorts were based more on the original show than Go is, had a different style of comedy, and overall didn't make the Titans into caricatures of themselves.
-The changes in style that Go has is so significant that fans feel incensed that they didn't get the expanded version of The New Teen Titans shorts they were expecting to get.
-Even worse, it's started affecting Beware the Batman as that show's supposedly been pulled for more episodes of this.
-Seriously?
+There's also the fact that this series isn't the same as the New Teen Titans shorts that aired during Cartoon Network's Saturday morning DC Nation block.
+Said shorts were based more on the original show than Go! is, had a different style of comedy, and overall didn't make the Titans into extreme caricatures of themselves.
+The changes in style that Go! has is so significant that fans feel incensed that they didn't get the expanded version of the New Teen Titans shorts they were expecting to get.

 A common criticism against the show is that it apes the comedy of other shows on Cartoon Network like Regular Show and Uncle Grandpa.

 At its worst, many fans even compare it to Family Guy in its later seasons.note In that it's plagued with lazy characterization, unfunny jokes, and abrupt nonsensical endings.
 Not the "it's filled with heavy-handed morals and one of the characters is an Author Avatar of the creator."